Axonius/axonius_api_client/docs/main/usage_cli/common_options/export.rst

 .. include:: /main/.special.rst

-.. _common_export_options:
+.. _export_options:

 Export Options
 ###############################################

 Commands return their data to STDOUT in JSON format by default.
-You can redirect this STDOUT to a file to save it:
+You can redirect STDOUT to a file in order to save the data:

 .. code::

     $ axonshell adapters get > /tmp/example.json

+    $ # or pipe the STDOUT to another command
+    $ axonshell adapters get | jq '. | length'

 However, almost all commands have a set of common options for controlling the export format and output of the data returned: